 Nothing bites into your budget like maintenance issues.
-Whether it’s the grounds keeping and upkeep that you pay for on a regular basis or those surprise projects (natural disasters, anyone?) that sneak up on you, maintenance can account for an average of 25% or more of your overall expenditures.
-Some boards opt to spend less, which is good – but they go about it the wrong way.
-Homeowners associations that defer essential maintenance may find that small problems become bigger ones later on, and that those repairs need to be accommodated through special assessments.
+Whether it’s the grounds keeping and upkeep that you pay for on a regular basis or those surprise projects (natural disasters, anyone?) that sneak up on you.
+For most HOA's, maintenance accounts for an average of 25% or more of overall expenditures.
+Some boards opt to spend less, which is fine – but they go about it the wrong way.
+HOA's that defer essential maintenance may find small problems become bigger ones later on, and those repairs need to be accommodated through special assessments.

 Even worse, big jobs cost more, so saving pennies now may cost you real dollars later on down the road when the issue exacerbates.
 This often happens when a board hasn’t established a relationship with a reliable, forward-thinking property management company that knows how to keep important maintenance issues from being put on the back burner.
 Most boards approach maintenance programs in one of three ways.
 Take a look at the different types below and see which one applies to your HOA.

 Maintenance Style #1: Reactive Maintenance, or “If It Ain’t Broke, Don’t Fix It”